aliceliveprojects/WildLoggingDBParent/README.md

 * initialise: initialises the database connection and a pool of clients.
 * errors: an object which defines all errors which are supported
-* getEvents: function to do a database search - right now it's running  a dummy test function
+* getEvents: function to do a database search - right now it's running  the dummy test function

 #### Changes to swagger-generated skeleton code